genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 ```

 ## Utils
-In the `src/app/utils` folder add the following file.
+In the **src/app/utils** folder, add the following file.

 ### getLayoutNameByRoute.ts

-This is a simple function that will return the layout name based on the current route.
-It switches between the blank layout - which shows the authentication micro-frontend - and the default layout for the rest of your application.
+This is a simple function that returns the layout name based on the current route.
+It switches between the blank layout - which shows the authentication micro front-end - and the default layout for the rest of your application.

 ```
 import { layoutComponentName, layoutNameByRouteMap } from '../app.config';